CodeEditorLand/Mountain/README.md

 **Key Dependencies:**

 - `tauri`: `^2.x`
-- `tokio`: For the asynchronous runtime.
+- `tokio`: For the asynchronous RunTime.
 - `tonic`: For the gRPC server implementation.
 - `serde` & `serde_json`: For serialization.
 - `log` & `env_logger`: For logging.